Safei-Ashraf/RBR/README.md

 -   Add due date for each todo item. (do validation, should be in the future)
 -   Order todos list via date or alphabetical (one has to be default sort)
--   Order todos list via date or alphabetical (one has to be default sort)

 > #### Phase 3